2.5.2. Run Remotely on DesignSafe

 tapis jobs submit -F job.json

-An ACCEPTED status indicates the job.json was valid, and e-mail alerts (if they were specified in job.json) will track the progress of the job.
+An ACCEPTED status indicates that the job.json was valid, and e-mail alerts (if they were specified in job.json) will track the progress of the job.
 Also, take note of the long hexadecimal ID (job ID) when you submit the job.
 This identifier can be used to track progress and download results.

 tapis jobs status <job ID>

-tapis jobs outputs download --progress <job ID string>
+tapis jobs outputs download --progress <job ID>